 John Smith’s company has 8 hourly employees.
 Five of those employees are on the road most of the time, usually more than 500 miles from headquarters.
 The other three employees are based at headquarters.

 John purchases an annual subscription to TimePilot Central 5.
 He's charged $360 for the year ($200 for the management software and 8 employee licenses at $20 each), which also gives him unlimited tech support.
-Each of the five remote employees downloads the TimePilot Mobile app onto their smartphone and uses it to clock in and out each day.
-Each of the three at headquarters has their own computer, so the TimePilot PC is loaded onto each PC so they can clock in at their desks.
+Three of the five remote employees download the TimePilot Mobile app onto their smartphones; another downloads the mobile app onto their iPad and the fifth downloads it onto their Android tablet.
+The five will use the apps to clock in and out each day.
+Each of the three employees at headquarters has their own computer, so TimePilot PC is loaded onto each PC so they can clock in at their desks.
 (Both the app and TimePilot PC are free.)

 Each day, John checks his employees' hours with the the TimePilot Central 5 management software, which even allows him to see with just a click of his mouse where his remote employees were when they clocked in and out.
 When it's time for payroll, John uses TimePilot Central 5 to check his employees' hours, make any corrections and run a report for payroll.